TedHusted/awake/awake.md/awake.md

 “Hey little sibling, what’s up?
 It’s good to see your face.”
 Noah’s broad face takes up most of the screen.
 His coarse black hair, cut short, is in contrast with Noah’s sculptured salt-and-pepper beard, making him look both younger and older.
 He has one eye-brow raised.

-“Noah,” says Tessa in a rush, “Elena just had a close call with her wheelchair.
+“Noah,” says Tessa in a rush, “Elena had a close call with her wheelchair.
 It dumped her into the pool somehow.
 She could have drown.”

 “The endless pool?
 Where she swims against the current?
 I know she prefers the chair, but couldn’t she use the prosthetics to stand up.
 It’s only a meter deep.”

-“She said the neural link didn’t seem to work, but maybe she was just panicked.”
+“She said the neural link didn’t seem to work, but maybe she was panicked.”

 “Is Elena all right?”

 “Yes, she’s sleeping now.
 I managed to pull her out of the pool in time.
-The weird thing is that her lead engineer was in a car crash just a few minutes earlier.
+The weird thing is that her lead engineer was in a car crash a few minutes earlier.
 I was caught in the traffic on my way home.”

 “A car crash?
 How did that happen?”